Nosewithy History, Family Crest & Coats of Arms

 Early Notables of the Nosewithy family (pre 1700)

 Another 29 words (2 lines of text) are included under the topic Early Nosewithy Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Nosewithy family to the New World and Oceana
+Migration of the Nosewithy family

 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Nosewithy or a variant listed above: Tristrum and Ann Nosworthy, who arrived in Virginia in 1639; Joan Nosworthy, who came to Virginia in 1664; Edw.
 Nosworthy, who was on record in Virginia in 1666.

 - ^ Hutchins, Fortescue, The History of Cornwall, from the Earliest Records and Traditions to the Present Time.
 London: William Penaluna, 1824.
 Print